daun/statamic-loupe/README.md

 - Supports `-negated` queries and `"phrase search"`
 - Supports filtering and ordering on geo distance
 - Sorts by relevance

+## This addon

+- Manages search indexes behind the scene
+- Provides highlights and snippets for contextual search results

 ## Installation